 Summary of Funding Provisions

-In FY22, the Consolidated Appropriations Act designated funds totaling $9.1 billion for almost 5,000 projects.
-Eighteen federal agencies are responsible for distributing these funds to designated recipients and monitoring expenditure of those funds for projects funded in FY22.
-As of the end of FY22, the 18 agencies:
+For FY22 and FY23, Congress designated funds totaling $24.4 billion for 12,196 projects.
+Nineteen federal agencies are responsible for distributing these funds to designated recipients and monitoring expenditure of those funds.
+As of the end of FY23, the 19 agencies:

-- made legal commitments to pay recipients—such as signing contracts or awarding grants—for about one third of the funds (or half of the projects), and
+- Made legal commitments to pay recipients—such as signing contracts or awarding grants—for 59% of the funds (for 74% of the projects), and

 What are the intended uses of these funds?

-Federal spending is designated into broad purpose categories called Budget Functions, and the funding provisions in the Consolidated Appropriations Acts cover a broad range of purposes.
-The top five purposes over both years are Community and Regional Development, Natural Resources and Environment, Transportation, National Defense, and Health.
+Federal spending is designated into broad purpose categories, called Budget Functions, and the funding provisions cover a broad range of purposes—such as community and regional development, natural resources and the environment, and transportation.

-Funding Provisions by Budget Function, of Consolidated Appropriations Act, 2022 and 2023
+Funding Provisions by Budget Function, of Consolidated Appropriations Act, 2022-2024

 aThe category “Other” includes the General Government and Income Security budget functions, as well as provisions and funding spread across multiple functions.